 If you’ve ever felt sore a day or two after a tough workout, you know all about delayed onset muscle soreness (DOMS).
 Foam rolling can be a game-changer for your post-exercise routine.
 Research suggests that it can reduce that “ouch” feeling by helping your body heal quicker.
 The pressure from the roller helps your body heal quicker by improving blood flow to your muscles, which delivers fresh oxygen and nutrients needed for repair while helping to flush out metabolic waste.
 Making foam rolling a regular part of your cooldown can help you feel less sore and get you back to your activities sooner.

-How to Do a Foam Roller Roll-Up: A Step-by-Step Guide
+How to Foam Roll Your Upper Back: A Step-by-Step Guide

 Ready to get rolling?
 This move is a fantastic way to target the tension that builds up between your shoulder blades from hunching over a desk or after a tough workout.
 Remember, foam rollers are helpful tools, not torture devices.
 When you use them correctly, they can make a huge difference in your recovery and how well you move.
 Let’s walk through the steps together to make sure you get the most out of every roll.